Wardell Gray Memorial: Critical reception

 Though Wardell continued to play with the ever-present flexibility and fire to the end of his life, he never quite fulfilled the possibilities that could have been less confining, if his approach to stylization had been more definitive and direct and not split down the middle.
 This, which the omnipresence of Bird’s shadow did so much to prevent.

 Wardell Gray’s last stop was in Las Vegas, and as with many people, that is where his luck ran out.
 For Wardell, the musician, the frustration and pressures were alleviated.

 Prestige Records is putting together two albums of some of this musician’s finest work as a living memorial.
 It should be vital if just for one reason: Here was a man who always tried to be himself, and with more time might have made it.

 The April 28, 1956 edition of Billboard called Volume Two, "A convenient collection of some of the better sides by the late tenor man, available up until now only on scattered LP’s and EP’s.
-The material in this album is was originally recorded in 1950 and 1951.
+The material in this album was originally recorded in 1950 and 1951.
 The latter recording date was memorable for the early appearance of trumpet man Art Farmer.
 His blowing in Farmer’s Market proved to be a springboard to fame.
 In the same session, Gray cut Jackie, Sweet and Lovely and Lover Man, all available here.
 The earlier sessions had Sonny Criss and Clark Terry, among others, in attendance, with Dexter Gordon sitting in on Move."